ma-akk/mystl/README.md

 In this project implements a few container types of the C++ standard template library (the C++98 standard) - vector, stack, map, set.

-For each container adds themself main class main_CONTAINER_test.cpp
+For each container add themself main class main_CONTAINER_test.cpp

 For compile and run program \
 make && ./ft_containers RANDOM_INTEGER